 - Such an arrangement requires the company to keep all its bank accounts across different locations with one bank.
 So the company need not deal with multiple banks and multiple accounts.

-- Similar to lockbox banking, this arrangement helps to lower the mailing float.
+- Similar to lockbox banking, this arrangement helps to lower the mailing float or collection float.
 Because the funds collected by the local bank are transferred immediately to the concentration bank, and no money remains idle at the local level.
 And hence no free float.

 - The company also gets timely information about the funds collected at the local branches.

-- This facility also helps in optimum funds deployment because all the funds are available centrally at one place.
+- This facility also helps in optimum funds deployment because all the funds are available centrally in one place.

 - It helps to reduce accounting errors and reconciliation issues because all the transaction information is available centrally.

-Concentration bank or banking could prove beneficial to a company with multiple stores or offices in different locations.
+Concentration banks or banking could prove beneficial to a company with multiple stores or offices in different locations.
 However, for smaller firms with relatively fewer transactions, such a service may not be of much use.
-For smaller quantum of funds the cost of transfer etc. sometime may not justify the arrangement.1,2
+For a smaller quantum of funds, the cost of the transfer, etc., sometimes may not justify the arrangement.